Ecological Legacies of Pre-Columbian Settlements Evident in Palm Clusters of Neotropical Mountain Forests: Materials and Methods

 Palynological analyses \cite{Herrera1984Agricultural,Herrera1984Palynological} in a radius of 6 km from Teyuna, along with phytolith studies at the site \cite{Giraldo2010}, indicate that landscape transformation began between 600 and 900 CE, likely for small-scale cultivation of maize (\textit{Zea mays}) and manioc (\textit{Manihot} sp.).
 Phytoliths from \textit{Bactris} sp. and other palms (Arecaceae) were identified in Teyuna, suggesting the exploitation of such plant resource \cite{Giraldo2010}.
 Also, an increase in palm pollen between 1100 and 1250 CE in the lowlands \cite{vanderhammenNoldus1984}, and at 900-1300 m elevations \cite{Herrera1984Palynological}, coincided with the Tairona occupation period.
 Among palms, \textit{Dictyocaryum lamarckianum}---common in the SNSM at elevations of 900-2000 m---is used for construction and may represent one of the sources of phytoliths within the recovered assemblages \cite{Giraldo2010, van_der_hammen1986}.
 Palynological evidence also suggests rapid forest regeneration after site abandonment in the 16th century, implying that Tairona settlements had an ecological footprint on modern forest composition \cite{Herrera1984Agricultural}.
+Here, “regeneration” refers to reforestation after abandonment, but it does not imply that post-abandonment forests returned to an identical pre-occupation structure; resolving structural differences through time would require additional time-resolved paleoecological proxies beyond the scope of this study.

-We selected a study area of approximately 765 km$^2$ in Colombia, which is known to contain Tairona occupation.
-We collected archaeological legacy data (Suplementary Material, Data S1 and S2), harmonizing geospatial location of historical maps and archaeological reports to estimate areas with possible archaeological sites with low and medium certainty \cite{Mayorga2024}.
-High-certainty locations were identified through systematic pedestrian surveys, as detailed in previous studies \cite{vargas2022arqueologia, Mayorga2024}.
+We selected a study area of approximately 765 km$^2$ in Colombia, known to contain Tairona occupation.
+We compiled archaeological legacy data (Supplementary Material, Data S1 and S2), harmonising geospatial locations from historical maps and archaeological reports.
+Harmonising these diverse datasets involved georeferencing historical maps using stable topographic features as ground control points, and extracting legacy coordinate data and textual location descriptions from archaeological reports to project them into a unified spatial reference system (WGS84).
+We assigned location certainty to these estimated site areas based on the spatial precision of their original sources.
+Specifically, low and medium certainty sites were identified by analysing and georeferencing these legacy sources, complemented by interviews with local researchers and community members who reported site locations during the 20th century \cite{Mayorga2024}.
+High-certainty locations were established through systematic pedestrian surveys and by documenting the extents of sites with lidar surveys, as detailed in previous studies \cite{vargas2022arqueologia, Mayorga2024}.
 Figure \ref{fig:studyArea} presents the study area at various zoom levels for better spatial context.